 The system shall display the patient id to the user that created the patients so that the user can keep a record of which patient corresponds to which id after account creation.

-The system shall require a secure password.
+The system shall require a user account to have a password that meets minimum security criteria.

-The user shall have the ability to log out of a their account.
+The user shall have the ability to log out of their account.

 The system will have a utility for retrieving a forgotten username or password.